 From the beginning of its operation, the Authority had a modern IT system installed.
 This was updated in 2009 to capitalize on modern technology, by improving its services to the citizens.
 The new Integrated Information System (IIS) aimed at providing a more effective and efficient operation for citizens, employees and stakeholders, by promoting the automation of the Authority's processes to cope with the increased workload created by the citizens.
 To facilitate and expedite the services offered to complainants on its website, besides general information about the Ombudsman, the system enables a secure two-way communication between the Authority and the users.
-An on-line form is available to submit a complaint [45].
-Through this process, complainants are able to monitor their complaint and receive updates about its progress.
-Thus, each complainant is able to submit complaints and send additional information regarding his/her case electronically.
+An on-line form is available by following a link, to submit a complaint [58].
+Through this process, citizens/complainants are able to monitor the progress of their complaint online and receive updates about it.
+Thus, each complainant is able to submit complaints and send additional information regarding his/her case electronically from anywhere, using their personal e-mail.